Staff

 Administration

-Dr. Corrine Sanchez, Executive Director –
+Dr. Corrine Sanchez, Executive Director [on sabbatical until 2025] +

 Dr. Sanchez currently serves on the National Sexual Violence Resource Center’s Advisory Council and is a Board member of the Attach Your Heart Foundation.
 Most recently, she has been selected to serve on the Governor of New Mexico’s Advisory Council on Racial Justice.

-Nathana Bird, Associate Director –
+Nathana Bird, Interim Executive Director +

 Nathana Bird, M.A., is from Ohkay Owingeh and Kewa Pueblo, a life-partner to Ray Naranjo (a talented chef) and a mother of four.
 She enjoys taking care of her plants, spending time with family, road trips, and organizing.